vegawidget/altair/data-raw/htmlwidget.md

   )
 ```

-Let's write a function that will download such a file.
+Let’s write a function that will download such a file.

 ``` r
 get_file <- function(path_local, path_remote, lib_dir) {